 All the structures at Ani are constructed using the local volcanic basalt, a sort of tufa stone which is easily carved.
 Notable remaining buildings include the Cathedral, the church of St Gregory of Tigran Honents, the citadel and the mosque of Manuchihr.
 The nominated area also includes the rock-cut dwellings and monuments outside the city walls.

 Considering the history between Turkey and Armenia, this is a controversial nomination.
-I won’t go into detail here about the current Turkish political scene and its complicated opinions on what happened in 1915 (you can have a look at Erdogan’s shifting points of view here).
+I won’t go into detail here about the current Turkish political scene and its complicated opinions on what happened in 1915.
 But behind the scenes the acceptance of Ani as an important part of the heritage of this region has been in the making for almost 20 years.
 The site finally entered Turkey’s Tentative List in 2012.

 I visited Ani way back in 1992, during a 3-week-long group tour that took us all over Turkey by bus.
 I don’t remember much about Ani, only the remoteness (and excoticness!) of whole eastern Turkey is a clear memory.
 Ani itself for me is symbolized by that one ruined church (see first photo) and the deep gorge next to it that divides the two countries.